Thurston County, Washington: Parks and recreation

 The county has oversight of several rail trails, including the Chehalis Western Trail, which is the longest in the county, the Gate to Belmore Trail, and the Yelm-Rainier-Tenino Trail.
 The Karen Fraser Woodland Trail is cooperatively managed by Lacey and Olympia.
 Additional trails include the Capitol to Capitol Trail connecting communities from Capitol Forest to the capitol campus, the I-5 Bike Path that runs parallel to the interstate in Olympia, and the Ralph Munro Trail at Evergreen State College.

-Parks under county jurisdiction include Burfoot, Deschutes Falls, Frye Cove (County) Park on Steamboat Island, and Kenneydell Park in Belmore on Black Lake.
+Parks under county jurisdiction include Burfoot, Deschutes Falls, Frye Cove (County) Park near Steamboat Island, and Kenneydell Park in Belmore on Black Lake.
 The combined Off-Leash Dog Park and Closed Looped Park area is located at the county's Waste and Recovery Center in Hawks Prairie.

+The county hosts an annual event known as the Bicycle Community Challenge (BCC).
+Also given the moniker, the Bicycle Commuter Contest, the first BCC was held in 1988 and is considered the oldest bicycle commuter contest in Washington state.
+The BCC is a free program meant to motivate residents to use bicycles as a main mode of transportation.
+Intercity Transit became the main host of the event in 2006.

 Culture

 Arts and music

 Olympia is a noted countercultural hub in the Pacific Northwest, particularly in music.
 It gained national prominence for its indie music in the late 20th century, and was home to various grunge, punk, and indie rock bands that achieved national recognition in the 1980s and 1990s, notably including Nirvana, Bikini Kill, and Sleater-Kinney.
 Indie label K Records and the Evergreen State College's radio station KAOS, both founded by musician Calvin Johnson, brought many groups into the mainstream and wider success.